 That when we live no more, we may live ever.

 In the twelve short lines of the poem, she uses the word “love” six times.
-She states that her relationship to her husband is more valuable than “whole mines of gold” or all the riches of the East.
+She states that her relationship with her husband is more valuable than “whole mines of gold” or all the riches of the East.
 The poet expresses her devotion through simile and metaphor.
 The figurative language shows true passion.

 Here are a few more examples of poems that clearly have a theme of love.